tomasweigenast/myLanguages/README.md

  `decoder` **ILanguageDecoder**
 >The decoder used to load languages

-There is already two built-in language decoders you can use:
+There are already two built-in language decoders you can use:
 - `EmbbededLanguageDecoder` *Will search for files with the .lang extension in the embedded files of your application.*
 - `EmbbededLanguageDecoder(string)` *Will search for files with the .lang extension in the directory that you specified in the parameter*